queenpogi/ios-activator-listener-create/README.md

 #SYNOPSIS

 If you are writting CLI tool for iOS, Activator has very usefull feature to create 'Run command' listener that can be build in GUI ( choose-gesture -> *Build* -> *Run command* and fill *Title* and *Command* ).
 Assigning created listener to event will execute specified command in shell.
 Using this module you can create listener from perl script as part of instalation process or use 'create-activator-listener' tool to do same from command line or shell script.
-Additionaly it will create 'Show alert' listener that is triggered after succesfull execution of command.
+Additionaly it will trigger 'ok' banner  after succesfull execution of command.

+As not everyone is fan of command line, this way user can assign Activator gesture that will trigger your tool, command, service...anyting without GUI.

 #USAGE